September 7, 2005

 This leads us to the most important, though rarely articulated, assumption on which BGUTI rests – that, psychologically speaking, the best way to prepare kids for the bad things they’re going to encounter later is to do bad things to them now.
 I’m reminded of the Monty Python sketch that features Getting Hit on the Head lessons.
 When the student recoils and cries out, the instructor says, “No, no, no. Hold your head like this, then go, ‘Waaah!’
 Try it again” – and gives him another smack.
 Presumably this is extremely useful training . . . for getting hit on the head again.

 But people don’t really get better at coping with unhappiness because they were deliberately made unhappy when they were young.
-In fact, it is experience with success and unconditional acceptance that helps one to deal constructively with later deprivation.
+In fact, it is experience with success and unconditional acceptance that help one to deal constructively with later deprivation.
 Imposing competition or standardized tests or homework on children just because other people will do the same to them when they’re older is about as sensible as saying that, because there are lots of carcinogens in the environment, we should feed kids as many cancer-causing agents as possible while they’re small to get them ready.

 To be sure, we don’t want students to be blindsided by destructive practices with which they’re completely unfamiliar (although this seems rather unlikely in our society).
 But how much exposure do they need?
 Must they spend months preparing for a standardized test to get the hang of it?
 Sometimes preparation can take the form of discussion rather than immersion.
 One need not make students compete, for example, in order to help them anticipate – and think critically about – the pervasiveness of competition in American culture.